TonyRipa/Fermat/README.md

 #### (

 Normal postfix notation parses to a unique parse tree, without parentheses.
 The extended notation may be ambiguous.
 Consider 1+0+1.
 Associating left to right yields <s>1</s>+1 yields 2.
 Associating right to left yields 1+1 yields 0.
 Since we want the user to be able to express both trees, we will not solve the problem merely by imposing an order of operations.
 Additionally, we will allow for parentheses.
 So, (1+0)+1 yields <s>1</s>+1 yields 2.
 And, 1+(0+1) yields 1+1 yields 0.
 If the user does not specify then 1+0+1 will be left to right associative by default, yielding <s>1</s>+1 yields 2.

+#### ↦

+The ↦ operator is often used to express functions.
+For example, x↦x means x mapsto x.
+So, x↦x is the identity function.
+For another example, x↦1 means x mapsto 1.
+So, x↦1 is a function that returns 1 no matter what the input is.
+We would like to introduce the ↦ operator into our language, and proceed in direct analogy with the above avoidance of both the = and the doubling of every operator.

+We convert the sentence 'f maps x to y' to the symbols fx↦y .
+If we leave off the y, then we have fx↦ .
+We can read this as f x mapsto .
+Instead if we leave off the f, then we have x↦y.
+We can read this as x mapsto y .
+When ↦ is in the middle, it is the function abstraction operator.
+When ↦ is at the end, it is the function application operator.

+With this syntax established we can try an example: x↦(xx+)y↦ .
+This is (x mapsto sum of x & x) appliedto y .
+Substituting y into that function, we get sum of y & y.
+So, x↦(xx+)y↦ simplifies to yy+ .

 ## Dependencies